bahrus/custom-enhancements/README.md

 There are many scenarios where it makes sense to have one "central" enhancement, that frameworks / libraries can expect, that manages the data or view model for the built-in element -- scenarios where we can't wrap the element inside a custom element.

-This proposal is advocating enhancing the itemscope attribute, so that it can optionally specify the name of a custom element or custom enhancement to automatically attach to the top level of the element to a officially recognized property name (name tbd), which frameworks could then easily pass values to.
+This proposal is advocating enhancing the itemscope attribute, so that it can optionally specify the name of a custom element or custom enhancement to automatically attach to the top level of the element to an officially recognized property name (name tbd), which frameworks could then easily pass values to.
 For example, with lit-html:

 ```JavaScript
 html`